The benefits of bimodal hearing

 Our cochlear implant systems work with any hearing aid to deliver bimodal hearing, so if you are happy with your current hearing aid there is no need to change.

 However, for a premium hearing experience and advanced connectivity, we offer a smart bimodal hearing solution in collaboration with ReSound, a pioneer in the hearing aid industry.

 Cochear and ReSound collaborate in the Smart Hearing Alliance, so when there is a need for a hearing aid and a hearing implant, our solutions work together seamlessly.
 A bimodal hearing solution from the Smart Hearing Alliance provides all the benefits of bimodal hearing with additional advantages.

 Bimodal users with a Smart Hearing Alliance solution were more likely than those with other bimodal solutions to say they find it easy to hear in noisy environments and easy to talk on the phone, with 72% also saying they were very likely to recommend their hearing solution, in a survey9.

-The Smart Hearing Alliance also offers the world’s only smart bimodal hearing solution with direct streaming to both ears from a compatible Apple or AndroidTM device*.
+The Smart Hearing Alliance was also first to offer a smart bimodal hearing solution with direct streaming to both ears from a compatible Apple or AndroidTM device*.

 The smart bimodal hearing solution experience